supercharge/docs/strings.md

 // '///repos/supercharge'
 ```

-If you want to achieve to start a string with a single instance of a given value, you may combine the `start` method with `ltrim`:
+If you want to achieve to start a string with a single instance of a given value, you may combine the `start` and `ltrim` methods:

 ```js
 const start = Str('///repos/supercharge').ltrim('/').start('/').get()